-\$30-60.
+S30-60.
 Committee reports to Senate.
 (1) Reports of standing committees shall be read on Order of Business No. 2, and no debate may be had on any report unless a minority report has been submitted.

-Committee reports may recommend approval, disapproval, (2)or placement on consent calendar, with or without amendment.
-They may not be reported to the Senate without recommendation.

-(3) Any Senator seeking a reconsideration of the Senate's action on the adoption of a committee report shall do so on Order of Business No. 6 by motion to reconsider.
+- (2) Committee reports may recommend approval, disapproval, or placement on consent calendar, with or without amendment.
+They may not be reported to the Senate without recommendation. - (3) Any Senator seeking a reconsideration of the Senate's action on the adoption of a committee report shall do so on Order of Business No. 6 by motion to reconsider.
 Any Senator may make such motion and need not have voted on the prevailing side.
-This rule applies notwithstanding any joint rule to the contrary.

-(4) The Rules Committee and conference committees may report at any time, except during a call of the Senate or when a vote is being taken.
+This rule applies notwithstanding any joint rule to the contrary. - (4) The Rules Committee and conference committees may report at any time, except during a call of the Senate or when a vote is being taken.

+\$30-70.
 Pairs.
 Pairs in standing committee are prohibited.
-S30-70.
 Standing and select committees may by a majority vote of the committee authorize Senators to vote in absentia while engaged in other legislative business.
 Authorization for such voting shall be reflected in the committee minutes.

+\$30-80.
 Committee hearings.
-(1) No bill or resolution shall S30-80. be considered or become a law unless referred to a committee and returned therefrom.
+(1) No bill or resolution shall be considered or become a law unless referred to a committee and returned therefrom.

-A bill may be rereferred at any time before its passage.
-(2)
+(2) A bill may be rereferred at any time before its passage.

+S30-90.
 Notice of committee hearings -- exceptions.
-(1) S30-90.
-Notice of a committee hearing must be made by posting the date, time, and subject of the hearing in a conspicuous public place not less than 3 legislative days in advance of the hearing. notice requirement does not apply to hearings scheduled.
+(1) Notice of a committee hearing must be made by posting the date, time, and subject of the hearing in a conspicuous public place not less than 3 legislative days in advance of the hearing.
+This 3-day notice requirement does not apply to hearings scheduled:

-(a) prior to the 3rd legislative day: (b) less than 5 legislative days before the transmitted deadline applicable to the subject of the hearing of

-(c) to consider confirmation of a subernatorial appointment received less than 5-10 legislative days before the last acheduled day of a legislative session.

-(2) When a committee hearing is scheduled with less than 3 days' notice, the committee chairman shall use all practical means to disseminate notice of the hearing to the public.

-(3)Notice of conference committee hearings must be given as provided in joint rule 30-30.
+- (a) prior to the 3rd legislative day; - (b) less than 7 legislative days before the transmittal deadline applicable to the subject of the hearing; or - (c) to consider confirmation of a gubernatorial appointment received less than 10 legislative days before the last scheduled day of a legislative session. - (2) When a committee hearing is scheduled with less than 3 days' notice, the committee chair shall use all practical means to disseminate notice of the hearing to the public. - (3) Notice of conference committee hearings must be given as provided in Joint Rule 30-30. - S30-100.

-S30-100.
 Majority/minority reports.
 If the members of a committee cannot agree on a report, the majority and minority of the committee present at a committee meeting may submit separate reports.
 Only one minority report may be submitted.
-Such reports shall be entered at length on the journal, unless otherwise ordered by the Senate.
+Such reports shall be entered at length on the journal, unless otherwise ordered by the Senate. - \$30-110.
 Consent calendar eligibility.
-(1) To be eligible S30-110.

-the consent calendar, legislation must receive a unanimous vote by the members of the standing committee in attendance (do pass, do pass as amended).

-GX,

-6/14/29 7 SEN, AULES

-A motion must be made and passed unanimously to place (2) the legislation on the consent calendar and this action reflected in the committee report.
+(1) To be eligible for the consent calendar, legislation must receive a unanimous vote by the members of the standing committee in attendance (do pass, do pass as amended). - (2) A motion must be made and passed unanimously to place the legislation on the consent calendar and this action reflected in the committee report.

-Appropriations or revenue bills may not be recommended (3) for the consent calendar.
+(3) Appropriations or revenue bills may not be recommended for the consent calendar.